Solving Parameterized Polynomial Systems with Decomposable Projections: Monodromy, decompositions, and invariants

-The point of this proposition is that one can use homotopy continuation to populate the fiber if given a starting point.
-This is described in Algorithm \ref{alg:standard} and has been exploited in numerous instances as mentioned in the introduction.
-(We make the assumption that one solution to a system is easy to find; this is typically done by fixing some of the variables and solving for the parameters.)
-Following the terminology of \cite{Pirola}, we say that $\cG_{\pi}$ is \emph{uniform} if the monodromy group of $\pi$ is the full symmetric group $\mathfrak{S}_d$.
-Our methods focus on Galois groups that are not uniform, but imprimitive.
+The main consequence of this proposition is that we can use homotopy continuation to populate the fiber if given a starting point.
+This is described as a special case of Algorithm \ref{algo:standardGeneral} and has been exploited in numerous instances as mentioned in the introduction.
+We make the assumption that one solution to a system is easy to find; this is typically done by fixing some of the variables and solving for the parameters.
+Using the terminology of \cite{Pirola}, if the monodromy group of $\pi$ is the full symmetric group $\mathfrak{S}_d$, then we say that $\cG_{\pi}$ is \emph{uniform}.

+Our methods focus on monodromy groups that are imprimitive; in particular these are not uniform.

 \begin{defn} Let $\cG$ be a group acting transitively on a finite set $[k]=\left\lbrace 1,\ldots,k\right\rbrace$.
-A subset $B \subseteq [k]$ is a \textit{block} if $gB=B$ or $gB \cap B = \emptyset$ for every $g \in \cG$.
-We say that $\cG$ is \textit{primitive} if its only blocks are $\emptyset, [k]$ and $\left\lbrace j \right\rbrace$ for $j \in [k]$.
-Otherwise, $\cG$ is \textit{imprimitive}. \end{defn}
+A subset $B \subseteq [k]$ is a \demph{block} if $gB=B$ or $gB \cap B = \emptyset$ for every $g \in \cG$.
+We say that $\cG$ is \demph{primitive} if its only blocks are $\emptyset, [k]$ and $\left\lbrace j \right\rbrace$ for $j \in [k]$.
+Otherwise, $\cG$ is \demph{imprimitive}. \end{defn}

-To ease our notation and exposition, we restrict to the case when $\cV$ is a curve.
-This can be done without loss of generality according to Prop. \ref{prop:curveCase}, which is {Theorem 3.1 of \cite{galois}}.
-We let $\Pt$ denote a one dimensional projective space and suppose $\Pt$ is a line in $\Pu$ intersecting transversally the branch locus $\cB$ of the projection.
-We will have $\cC$ denote the curve that is preimage of the line $\Pt\setminus\cB$, i.e. $\cC=\overline{\pi^{-1}(\Pt\setminus\cB)}$.